jon-harper/air_filter/docs/index.md

 hide: toc
 ---

 This is a combination activated carbon and HEPA filter for 3D printing.
-It uses 75x30mm radial fans to draw air through a wall of activated carbon pellets and a HEPA filter.
+It uses 75x30mm radial fans to draw air first through a wall of activated carbon pellets and then through a HEPA filter.

-The filter can be printed with one fan for filtration only, or with a second fan to provide chamber exhaust or additional airflow.
+The filter can be printed with either one or two fans.
+The second fan can be used to provide additional airflow or act as a controlled chamber exhaust fan.

 A method of mounting the filter to 2020 extrusions is coming soon.